Skip to content

 Build an insect hotel

-Leave piles of rocks, twigs and rotting wood in your garden.
+Leave piles of rocks, twigs and logs in your garden, or arrange them into interesting stacks.
 These will provide shelter for all sorts of important insects, such as beetles and spiders.
-Dead and rotting wood is a habitat which is in very short supply.
+Dead and rotting wood is a habitat that is in very short supply.

 Create a pond

 A pond is a real boost for wildlife.
-It doesn’t have to be huge – you can use a buried bucket or trough.
-If you do want a big pond however, make sure there are sloping sides to help wildlife get in and out.
-A pond is best filled with unchlorinated rainwater from a water butt and planted with some native species.
+It doesn’t have to be huge – you can use a bucket or trough sunk into the ground.
+If you do want a big pond however, make sure it has sloping sides to allow wildlife to get in and out.
+Fill your pond with unchlorinated rainwater from a water butt if possible and plant it up with native species.

 Compost